papilocollanso/YouVerify/README.md

 This was done using **Vitejs Application** to execute things up faster.
 Remember to change the source file (main.js) in the index.html to any of the task files in .js to see the workings of task displaying on the browser.

+      Run npm install for the dependencies
       Run npm run dev to start the vite application server.

 # Author
  ***Prosper*** ***Collins*** papilocollanso@gmail.com